WATechnology STOP Wasting Shielding Gas

 Question: What happens if we don't quickly have sufficient extra gas at the weld start?

-Answer: Your essentially starting the weld in moisture laden air until the torch cable, torch nozzle and weld start area get fully displaced by the shielding gas.
+Answer: You're essentially starting the weld in moisture laden air until the MIG gun cable, gun nozzle and weld start area get fully displaced by the shielding gas.
 About 5% air is sufficient to create Nitrogen porosity (See Reference.)
 Welders often see this problem and try to counter with higher steady state flow rate settings.
 That is only partially successful and the higher steady state flow rate wastes gas!
 They may also increase the rate so high they create turbulence in the shielding gas stream This only pulls in moisture laden air and is counterproductive.

 Question: Is that why when we have used orifices mounted at the wire feeder to control shielding gas flow welders complained and sometimes drilled out the orifice?

-Answer: We have found that to the case.
-Welders may drill out the orifice believing they need higher gas flow (which they may but just at the start.)
+Answer: We have found that to be the case.
+Welders may drill out the orifice believing they need higher gas flow (which they may - but just at the start.)
 However the smallest drill commonly available in a drill bit set is 1/16 inches.
 Sounds like a small hole but on a 50 psi shielding gas pipeline that will provide in excess of 150 CFH flow!
-This not only wastes gas but also pulls in moisture laden air creating internal if not visible weld porosity.
+This not only wastes gas but also pulls in moisture laden air creating internal if not visible weld porosity and excess starting spatter similar to the lack of extra gas..

 Question: Are there specific production instances where a switch to some extra gas at the start helped weld performance?